Nicolas-Puccio/caravaneer-2/README.md

 1. Allow starting new breeding industries in currently not allowed towns
 2. Industry QOL UI changes (expenses total)
 3. Ability to improve water well (did wells get fixed with the food/forage update in v10?)
-4. spawn characters in straight line rather than grid, code fails with large groups
+4. Spawn characters in straight line rather than grid, code fails with large groups
-5. takeall shortcut in trade widnow does not work in middle section, breaks both
+5. Takeall shortcut in trade widnow does not work in middle section, breaks both
-6. fix how the loop runs in industry optimization(currently only one industry is processed
+6. Fix how the loop runs in industry optimization(currently only one industry is processed
 7. Orth still runs out of food, how to fix without affecting all towns?
-8. Crowdfunder dlc.
+8. Verify if escorts work properly, like spencer and the dude from lintu.

 ## Ideas